X

 One of the key reasons companies today are moving to the cloud is the ability to scale more efficiently, take on more business, and above all, work seamlessly, even remotely.
 The level of scalability of your cloud solution, however, depends on the provider that you choose, and the specific service package that you select.
 That is why both providers have Autoscaling as one of their key selling features, necessary to ensure seamless growth for any business.

-The difference, however, lies in their compute offering.
-AWS has customizable EC2 instances, as well as Elastic Beanstalk that simplifies app deployment, as well as AWS Lambada.
+The difference, however, lies in their computing offering.
+AWS has customizable EC2 instances, as well as Elastic Beanstalk which simplifies app deployment, as well as AWS Lambada.
 On the other hand, Azure focuses on Virtual Machines or VMs.
 Both providers need to comply with the latest standards in cloud computing, while it does matter to note that Azure was the first to apply for the new Cloud privacy, ISO 27018 standard.

-The beauty of both providers is that they offer a great degree of flexibility depending on your needs, especially because more competitors are joining the playing field, and Google isn’t too far behind as another favorite choice of many enterprise-level organizations.
+The beauty of both providers is that they offer a great degree of flexibility depending on your needs, especially because more competitors are joining the playing field, and Google isn’t too far behind as another favourite choice of many enterprise-level organizations.
 Choosing one doesn’t mean that the user won’t switch to the other once the contract is up, so it’s in their best interest to keep their users happy and interested, and it’s up to you to tailor a solution that will help you skyrocket your business.

-1. Thank you so much for sharing wonderful information about AWS and Azure.
+Thank you so much for sharing wonderful information about AWS and Azure.
 Really appreciated to your work on this blog.
 Looking for more.